 Cultural Taboos (List)

 A cultural taboo is something that is considered inappropriate within a cultural group.
-While this overlaps with religious taboos, some cultures are governed more by cultural norms than religious norms.
+While this overlaps with religious taboos, some cultures are governed more by social norms than religious norms.
 For example, western culture has a diversity of religions, but a unified set of cultural taboos.

 Examples of Cultural Taboos